takp/stock-price-predictor/report.md

 At first, I build the simple model.

 1st layer is LSTM with hidden units: 50.
-And flatten it and finally dense it with lenear activation.
+And flatten it and finally dense it with linear activation.

 ```python
 # Output of model.summary()